 - other personal uses.

-Victoria Unearthed has information about contaminated groundwater locations and restrictions.
+Victoria Unearthed has information about contaminated groundwater locations and quality restrictions.
 When groundwater from a particular location is not listed on Victoria Unearthed, it doesn't mean it's suitable for use.
 The groundwater may not have been tested.

 To find out about accessing water from a residential groundwater bore, contact: